waynodiablo/Oystercard/bookmark_manager.md

 Current state is on Github
 https://github.com/makersacademy/bookmark_manager/tree/44a6f6d79ab74d5da01487c14ac5929349e74651

-### Bookmark manager - Adding user accounts - Rake tasks for database management
+### Adding user accounts - Rake tasks for database management

 Since we are changing the schema of the database in a destructive way (creating a unique index), we need to execute `DataMapper.auto_migrate!` instead of `DataMapper.auto_upgrade!` after we create a unique index.